-(Last Updated On: January 1, 2018)
+(Last Updated On: 26th April 2021)

-Food Trucks are finally having a moment in Edinburgh.
-And just like their long established cousins the world over, they’ve long moved on from the roadside greasy spoon versions serving lard soaked burgers, chips and Full English.
-Today what you’ll get is niche, superior quality food offerings.
-More and more food trucks are popping up each month in Edinburgh and though I haven’t been able to try them all, here’s the one’s I think are the best so far.
+Food Trucks are, thank goodness, still super poplar in Edinburgh.
+And just like their long established cousins the world over, they’ve long moved on from the roadside greasy spoon versions serving lard soaked burgers, chips and a Full English.
+Today what you’ll get is niche, superior quality food that is the brainchild of the country’s most innovative and enthusiastic young chefs.

 Barnacles and Bones